-Details about all these events and others, including links to events pages and social media outlets, are available at childrensal.org/committedtoacure.
+Details about all these events and others, including links to event pages and social media channels, are available at www.childrensal.org/committedtoacure.